 Wheel Bearing Noise

-A loose wheel bearing makes more noise while turning around a corner than a scalloped or cupped tire does.
+A loose wheel bearing makes more noise while turning around a corner than a scalloped or cupped tire.
 The noise is worse on the side with the bad bearing.
-Good wheel bearings allow the wheel to spin smoothly, but also keep the tire running true.
+Good wheel bearings allow the wheel to spin smoothly.

 Wheel Bearing Diagnosis

 Overinflate the tire associated with the noise a few pounds and see if the noise changes.
 If it does, move the tire to another position and test drive the vehicle to verify suspicions.
-Special listening devices amplify the noise created by a worn bearing, making it easy to distinguish it from other components.
+Special listening devices amplify the noise created by a worn bearing, making distinguishing it from other components easy.
 During the initial inspection, grasp the tire at the top and bottom and rock it back and forth.
 There should be no movement with sealed bearings and very little with tapered bearings.